DonovanAndrews300/YugiReg/README.md

 # Yu-Gi-Oh!
 Konami Registration Form Autofill

 This React application helps you fill out Yu-Gi-Oh!
 Konami registration forms using YDK files.
-Upload your YDK file, and the app will automatically populate the necessary fields in the registration form.This is a faster way to fill out these forms as card names can be quite long and are often mispelled.
+Upload your YDK file, and the app will automatically populate the necessary fields in the registration form.This is a faster way to fill out these forms as card names can be quite long and are often misspelled.

 ## Features